Please see our most frequently asked questions about PickingPal.

 PickingPal Pro has more features than PickingPal, and can be used on up to two (2) sites.
-For the full list of differences, please visit the Description section of the PickingPal Pro product pages.
+For the full list of differences, please visit the description section of the PickingPal Pro product page.

 We do not generate any product barcodes or product barcode labels primarily because every shop has a different method for designing & printing barcode labels.
 Some use standard 1-D barcodes, others use 2-D barcodes such as QR Codes.